Shankharikathi massacre: Killings

 On 3 November, the Mukti Bahini had attacked a Razakar camp in Daibagyahati, now in Morrelganj Upazila of Bagerhat District.
 During the attack, the Razakars captured Mahadev Saha, who happened to be from Alukdia village.
-On the afternoon of 4 November, a contingent of armed Razakar from the Daibagyahati Razakar camp, led by Commander Mujibur Rahman Mollah, arrived in Alukdia village with Mahadev Saha in captivity.
+On the afternoon of 4 November, a contingent of armed Razakars from the Daibagyahati Razakar camp, led by Commander Mujibur Rahman Mollah, arrived in Alukdia village with Mahadev Saha in captivity.

 They encircled the Shankharikathi market from three sides and rounded up around 90 Hindu males of various ages.
-The captive Hindus were tied up in pairs and made to stand in a line.
+The Hindus were tied up in pairs and made to stand in a line.
 With the blow of a whistle, they were shot by the Razakars.
-42 Hindus died while the rest survived with injuries.
+42 died while the rest survived with injuries.
 The Razakars looted some of the adjacent Hindu villages and set them on fire.

-On the evening of 6 November, the local villagers rescued the wounded from the Shankharikathi market.
+On the evening of 6 November, local villagers rescued the wounded from the Shankharikathi market.
 Later the Razakars forced the villagers to take the corpses of the deceased to the banks of Bishkhali River, where they were buried.